 What can’t you take off the beach?

-While you can take seaglass, marbles, seapottery, driftwood etc there are some things you absolutely cannot take off the beach and that is pebbles and sand.
+While you can take seaglass, marbles, seapottery, driftwood, etc., there are some things you absolutely cannot take off the beach, and those are pebbles and sand.
 It is illegal to take both pebbles and sand off the beach because these things form part of the sea defences.
-Ahh “but we only took one pebble” ok so you only took one pebble what if everyone took just one pebble?
-That’s one less pebble to form the sea defences.
-If it belongs on the beach you cannot take it, if it’s any of the man-made items you are free to take them.
+Ahh, “but we only took one pebble.”
+OK, so you only took one pebble; what if everyone took just one pebble?
+That’s one fewer pebble to form the sea defences.
+If it belongs on the beach, you cannot take it; if it’s any of the man-made items, you are free to take them.

-People think metal detecting is quite nerdy and some detectorists attract some negative interaction from the public because of it, which I think is totally unfair as they don’t seek out others to give them grief about their hobby, so they should be able to do theirs in peace.
-Beach metal detecting is easier than land detecting, the land is owned by someone and permission needs to be sought before you can detect it, farmers are reluctant to give permission so it can be quite difficult to detect on land for that reason.
+People think metal detecting is quite nerdy.
+Some detectorists attract some negative interaction from the public because of it, which I think is totally unfair as they don’t seek out others to give them grief about their hobby; they should be able to do theirs in peace.
+Beach metal detecting is more straightforward than land detecting, the land is owned by someone, and permission needs to be sought before you can detect it; farmers are reluctant to give consent, so it can be pretty difficult to detect on land for that reason.

-Although beaches are still owned by someone you don’t need to seek permission to detect on a lot of them, obviously some beaches are protected and metal detecting is not allowed on the protected ones so you do need to check beforehand which ones you can detect on.
+Although someone still owns beaches, you don’t need to seek permission to detect many of them.
+Some beaches are protected, and metal detecting is not allowed on the protected ones.
+You need to check beforehand ones you can detect on.

-There is a foreshore and estuary map available from the crown estates that shows the areas you cannot detect on these are the pink areas that are shown, any area that is pink is strictly forbidden and you cannot detect there.
+There are foreshore and estuary maps available from the crown estates that show the areas you cannot detect on these are the pink areas shown; any area that is pink is strictly forbidden, and you cannot detect there.

 What can you find while metal detecting?

 Any finds like this need to be reported to the coast guard so that they can assess any danger and carry out a controlled explosion if necessary.
-You do need to have a decent metal detector for beach detecting, so it is worth joining some metal detecting groups to get some advice from other detectorists before you purchase one that you can’t use on the beach.
+You need to have a decent metal detector for beach detecting, so it is worth joining some metal detecting groups to get some advice from other detectorists before purchasing one that you can’t use on the beach.